GMMan/jl-uboot-tool/docs/uart-loader.md

 certain commands like flash write, which may send its payload appended (unencrypted) to the original request, which can be `0x1000` bytes at most.

+Parameter F appears to be a random byte or some sort of sequence number.
+The loader does not check it against anything.

 ### Response format

 Each response is a fixed 20-byte message (with a few exceptions), in this